Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Methods

 \section{Methods}

-Our experiments leverages the novel experimental setup miniBLAST which ensures a controlled and isolated environment in a laboratory setting (for more details, we refer to \citep{morsel2024miniblast}). miniBLAST has been developed to study the response of structures subjected to blast loads at reduced scale.
+The present experiments leverage the novel experimental setup miniBLAST which ensures a controlled and isolated environment in a laboratory setting (for more details, we refer to \citep{morsel2024miniblast}). miniBLAST has been developed to study the response of structures subjected to blast loads at reduced scale.
 The experimental setup ensures safety, repeatability, and precise measurements.
-The setup is composed of a container cabin of dimensions $4\times 2.3 \times 2.2$ m\textsuperscript{3} (length \texttimes width \texttimes height).
+It is composed of a container cabin of dimensions $4 \times 2.3 \times 2.2$ m\textsuperscript{3} (length\texttimes width\texttimes height).
 The cabin isolates the experiments from the rest of the laboratory, providing a controlled environment and protection for personnel and equipment.
-Inside the cabin, an acoustic foam covering ensures absorption of the generated shock waves, thus reducing the influence of eventual reflections in our measurements, see Figure \ref{fig:fix_sensor}(a).
+Inside the cabin, an acoustic foam covering ensures absorption of the generated shock waves, thus reducing the impact of any eventual reflections on the measurements, see Figure \ref{fig:fix_sensor}(a).

-The experiments are conducted on an optical table ($120$ cm wide, $180$ cm long, and $30.5$ cm high) with six pneumatic supports to ensure a stable and leveled base for testing.
+The experiments are conducted on an optical table ($120$ mm wide, $180$ mm long, and $30.5$ mm high) with six pneumatic supports to ensure a stable and leveled base for testing.
 This table is specially designed to withstand the blast loads generated during the explosions \citep{morsel2024miniblast} under negligible deformation.
 A ventilation system is used to remove metal dust particles produced during the detonation.
-The exploding wire system comprises two circuits: (1) a charging circuit composed of an electric source, a high-current switch, and twelve capacitors (with nominal capacitance $C=408$ \textmu F), and (2) a discharge circuit comprising six Ignitron switches (Ignitron NL7703 mercury switches) and a coaxial cable ($10.7$ m long) that connects the capacitor with to the electrodes.
-The energy, $E_c$, that can be stored within the capacitor is in between $5$ J and $46$ kJ (for more details, see \cite{morsel2024miniblast}).
-The electrodes are installed within the optical table and connected with an aluminum wire representing the analogue explosive source.
-In all considered scenarios, the aluminum wire has a diameter of $600$ \textmu m and a length of $3600$ \textmu m, and is weakly fixed to the electrodes by using a commercial tape, see Figure \ref{fig:fix_sensor}(c).\\
+The exploding wire system comprises two circuits: (1) a charging circuit composed of an electric source, a high-current switch, and twelve capacitors (with nominal capacitance $C=408$ \textmu F), and (2) a discharge circuit comprising six Ignitron switches (Ignitron NL7703 mercury switches) and a coaxial cable ($10.7$ m long) that connects the capacitor to the electrodes.
+The energy, $E_{\textrm{c}} $, that can be stored within the capacitor is in between $5$ J and $46$ kJ (for more details, see \cite{morsel2024miniblast}).
+The electrodes are installed within the optical table and connected at 15 mm above the plane with an aluminum wire representing the analogue explosive source.
+In all considered scenarios, the aluminum wire has a diameter of $0.6$ mm and a length of $3.6$ mm, and is weakly fixed to the electrodes by using a commercial tape, see Figure \ref{fig:fix_sensor}(c).\\